What are the main benefits of solar batteries?

 Possible 100% power offset

 With enough solar panels and sufficient solar battery storage, you have the potential to pay nothing for power, month after month.
 Your panels produce during the day, and your batteries use the stored excess solar energy to power your home at night.
+The American Solar Energy Society can help you learn more about sustainable living.

 Backup power source